code-differently/code-society-25-2/lesson_04/benjaminscott/bscottREADME.md

  - C# version includes additional optimizations like checking for even numbers separately and only testing odd divisors.

  ## Test Cases
+Both implementations were tested with the following test cases:

+1. Negative Numbers:
+   - Test inputs: -1, -5, -10
+   - Expected result: All should return false (not prime)

+2. Edge Cases (0 and 1):
+   - Test inputs: 0, 1
+   - Expected result: Both should return false (not prime)

+3. Prime Numbers:
+   - Test inputs: 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31
+   - Expected result: All should return true (prime)

+4. Non-Prime Numbers:
+   - Test inputs: 4, 6, 8, 9, 10, 12, 14, 15, 16, 18, 20
+   - Expected result: All should return false (not prime)

+Both Python and C# unit tests verify these cases using their respective testing frameworks (unittest for Python and MSTest for C#).